Web Services

 SIGTERM

-signal. - You then have 30 seconds to clean up.
-After 30 seconds, your process recives a
+signal. - By default, you then have 2 seconds to clean up.
+After 2 seconds, your process receives a

 SIGKILL